jburroni/aistats2023/index.md

 weight: 1
 ---

 The 26th International Conference on Artificial Intelligence and Statistics (AISTATS) will be held on April 25 - April 27, 2023.
-This conference will be held at Palau de Congressos, Valencia, Spain as a hybrid in-person virtual event.
+This conference will be held at Palau de Congressos, Valencia, Spain.

 # Key Dates